 Your icebreaker should be lighthearted and give everyone in the room a chance to speak up and interact.
 Here are some ideas you can use:

 - Two Truths and a Lie

 - Group stretches and exercises

 - Answering a fun question, like “If you could have any superpower, what would it be?”

-- Improv storytelling: give your staff a title for a story.
-Each person will then take turns saying one word at a time to build sentences, eventually creating a cohesive (if not silly) story!
+- Improv storytelling, where you give your staff a title for a story and then allow each person to take turns saying one word at a time to build sentences, eventually creating a cohesive (if not silly) story!

 As the training leader, part of your job is to make sure your staff members know what to expect from the session.
 Before you officially kick off your meeting, share the agenda for the day so they know exactly what’s coming up and how long each portion will take.
 This will help your staff team—especially those who love to plan ahead—be better prepared to engage and participate during each part of the training.